COVID-19 Update: We are open as usual

 We must be ever conscious of the effects that we have on the environment, and that includes our choices for timber in all of our building projects.

-For expert advice on forest friendly timber from a company that truly cares about the forests, contact Sunstate Timbers in Brisbane today.
+If you’re looking for expert advice on forest friendly timber from a company that truly cares about the forests, contact us on (07) 3171 8430 or via our online form or visit our lumber yard.